-He believes that it’s a huge issue especially when it comes to saving Australian threatened native species.
+He believes that it’s a huge issue especially when it comes to saving Australia’s threatened native species.

 “In terms of funding, if there’s a particular appeal, people give money for koala conservation, they’re not going to give money for some obscure species of plant.”

-Mr. Adam believes the key to change societies thinking about plants is through education at young age.
+Mr Adam believes the key to changing society’s thinking about plants, is through education at a young age.

-With more threatened species added to the list every year, Paul Adam believes that education is more important than ever.
+With more threatened species added to the list every year, education is more important than ever.